caumente/AUDIT/docs/tutorials/BraTS_2025.md

 # BraTS 2025 Tutorial

-This tutorial guides you step-by-step through preparing the **BraTS 2025 dataset**, organizing it, extracting features, and launching the interactive dashboard to explore your data—all powered by the **AUDIT framework**.
+This tutorial guides you step-by-step through preparing the BraTS 2025 dataset, organizing it, extracting features, and launching the interactive dashboard to explore your data—all powered by the AUDIT framework.

 !!! note "Working with limited resources?"
     If you have computational or storage constraints, you can skip the feature extraction entirely!
 Pre-extracted features